UiPath/ProcessMining-pm-utils/README.md

 - time_format

 #### to_timestamp ([source](macros/multiple_databases/to_timestamp.sql))
-This macro converts an attribute to a timestamp attribute.
+This macro converts a field to a timestamp field.

 Usage:
 `{{ pm_utils.to_timestamp('[expression]') }}`